-The TAC is a fourteen-member committee comprised of staff of each Policy Board member, as well as representatives of the New Jersey Turnpike Authority (NJTA) and the Delaware River and Bay Authority (DRBA), along with the chairperson of the Citizens Advisory Committee (CAC).
-The FHWA, FTA, South Jersey Economic Development District (SJEDD), and the Cross County Connection Transportation Management Association (CCCTMA) each have one non-voting representative on the TAC.
+The TAC is a thirteen-member committee comprised of staff of each Policy Board member, as well as representatives of the New Jersey Turnpike Authority (NJTA) and the Delaware River and Bay Authority (DRBA).
+The FHWA, FTA, South Jersey Economic Development District

+(SJEDD), and the Cross County Connection Transportation Management Association (CCCTMA) each have one non-voting representative on the TAC.